 Earth Notes: Gaming your Heating for Cash and Giggles!

-Do you valiantly resist turning your central heating on until November and also make sure that it is off by April, and grit your teeth through a few chilly days either side?
-And do you have room temperature set to a reasonable level, not sweltering, that does mean putting on a sweater inside when it's cold outside?
+Do you heroically resist turning your central heating on until November?
+Do you make sure that it is off by April?
+Do you grit your teeth through a few chilly days either side?
+Do you have the room temperature set to a reasonable level, not sweltering, that does imply putting on a sweater inside when it's cold outside?
 (Assuming that you're in the UK or the northern hemisphere at least...)